yazz/VisualJS/README.md

-##Yazz - a big data adventure
+##GoShareData - a big data adventure
-Welcome to Yazz Data, an interactive fiction product.
+Welcome to GoShareData Data, an interactive fiction product.
 You are Bob Smith, a data scientist, working at a large financial company in London.
 You have a wife, two kids, and a large mortgage on your house.
 You live in the suburbs of Surrey, England, and have a long commute to work.

 It is dark.
 Please enter a command.